GeophyAI/seistorch/doc/quick_start.md

 # Quick Start
 Welcome to Seistorch!
 This quick start guide will walk you through the basics of using Seistorch for seismic simulations and Full-Waveform Inversion (FWI).

+**Note**: The FWI results demonstrated in our example are approximate and indicate incomplete inversion.
+To achieve better inversion results, you may need to adjust various parameters, such as the learning rate, decay rates, source wavelet frequencies, and potentially other hyperparameters.
+Fine-tuning these parameters can significantly impact the quality and convergence of the inversion process, allowing you to obtain more accurate subsurface models.
+It often requires experimentation and tuning to find the optimal set of parameters for your specific seismic data and geological conditions.

 We'll cover the following topics:

 1. **Running 2D Forward Modeling**: Simulate seismic wave propagation in 2D space.